 World Class Shopping

-And for the ladies (or men) who love shopping, the new Central Festival complex takes up three of the four corners of the Darasamut Intersection, making this one of the best shopping experiences in Asia.
+And for the ladies (or men) who love shopping, the new Central Festival and Central Floresta takes up three of the four corners of the Darasamut Intersection, making this one of the best shopping experiences in Asia.

 These noticeable improvements to infrastructure and services are occurring over very short periods of time, and truly are remarkable.
 So much so, that investors with money to spare want to be a part of it, and feel extremely confident in the future of real estate in Phuket.